javidmammad/CI_CD_monorepo/README.md

-# Here you can see the CI/CD integration, github-actions and monorepo
+# Here you can see the CI/CD integration, simple github-actions integration